Message for our friends and clients More Information

-Whether the purpose is to sell a product or service, or simply generate leads; the requirements for increasing the credibility of an online presence remain the same.
+Whether the purpose is to sell a product or service, or simply generate leads; the requirements for increasing the credibility of any online presence remains the same.

 1. Consistent Branding & Presence

-When researching a company's legitimacy, consumers will often check out numerous resources; from the website to social media platforms (Facebook, Twitter, etc) and more.
+When researching a company's legitimacy, consumers will often check out numerous resources; from the website, to social media platforms (Facebook, Twitter, etc), to review sites like Yelp, and more.

 For this reason, it's imperative to make sure the company has a consistent presence on all major platforms and venues.
 Often, scammer sites will only focus on one platform to take advantage of users.

-For example, many scammers may only post on Facebook in an effort to attract Facebook users; but won't have the same presence on other platforms such as Twitter or LinkedIN.
+For example, many scammers may only post on Facebook in an effort to attract Facebook users; but won't have the same presence on other platforms such as Twitter, LinkedIN, Yelp, etc.

 To portray legitimacy, companies must have a consistent branding theme through all online platforms with which they participate.
 This shows consumers that the business is for real, and not some fly-by-night scam that will be gone tomorrow.